One-Piece Crank & Bottom Bracket Service

-This article will discuss service on one-piece crank bottom bracket bearings (also known as Ashtabula bottom brackets).
-It will also discuss pressing three-piece cartridge bearings into the Ashtabula bottom bracket shell.
+This article will discuss removal, cup replacement, installation, and adjustment for one-piece crank bottom bracket bearings (also known as Ashtabula bottom brackets).

 The one-piece bottom bracket and the one-piece bottom bracket shell are found on some older Schwinn® bicycles, many juvenile and BMX bikes, and on many department store-type bikes.
 One piece of steel forms the crank arms and goes from the pedal, through the bottom bracket, to the other pedal.
 This crank also acts as the bottom bracket bearing axle.